gmcmacran/TypeOneTypeTwoSim/type I/README.md

 type I error rate is calculated for many areas in the parameter space.For the second point, results are aggregated across alternative hypotheses.

+The negative binomial distribution is the only distribution to fail the first criteria and it only fails is a small region of the parameter space where asymptotic theory’s requirements are not met.

 ## Gaussian